NoelleDeAngelo/MVP/README.md

 # WatchThis

-WatchThis is a web application that allows users to get together in private rooms to video chat while watching YouTube videos.
+WatchThis is a web application that allows users to get together in private rooms to video chat while watching YouTube videos that are synced for all users in the room.

 ## Project Status:

 This project is in development.
-Currently, users can create new rooms, join existing rooms, add YouTube videos to a queue to be played, and play/pause current videos.
+Currently, users can create new rooms, join existing rooms, add YouTube videos to the queue to be played, and play/pause current videos.

+Find the deployed application at [WatchThisWithMe.com](https://watchthiswithme.com).

+### Use
+Visiting the main page will automatically create and redirect you to a new room.
+To invite people to your private room, give them your room’s url.

+YouTube videos can be added to the WatchThis queue by adding the link provided by the Youtube “share” button.

-## Installation and Setup
+## Installation and Setup Locally

 * Install PeerJS globaly
 ``` sh